cossacklabs/product-docs/acra/security-controls/sql-firewall/_index.md

     --db_host=postgresql.db.host
 ```

-Refer to the [AcraServer]({{< ref "/acra/configuring-maintaining/general-configuration/acra-server.md" >}}) documentation for details on configuration parameters.
+Refer to the [AcraServer](/acra/configuring-maintaining/general-configuration/acra-server/) documentation for details on configuration parameters.

 ### Configuring AcraCensor rules

 The configuration file describes how AcraCensor should process the incoming SQL queries – log, pass, block, ignore.
 Each action is described by the corresponding handler.
 Handlers are considered in specified order, from top to bottom.

 We suggest the following structure of handlers for better security: put `query_capture` first to log every query into the `censor.log`, then put `query_ignore` to ignore some database-specific control queries that occur when the database is starting and when the database drives check the connections, then put the `deny` handler to block all the unwanted queries, then put the `allow` handler to allow some specific "normal" queries.

 {{< hint info >}}
-Note: any change in the AcraCensor configuration file require AcraServer restart to apply changes.
+Note: any change in the AcraCensor configuration file require AcraServer's restart to apply changes.
 {{< /hint >}}

 The new configuration file format allows configuring the `allow` and `deny` handlers separately or simultaneously.